randoroka/CoreNotes/README.md

 ## Description
 CoreNotes is a simple macOS application for storing notes.
 This project is older but is still functional.
+This project was created to learn CoreData.

 ## Features
 - **Authentication**: Integrated with Firebase for user authentication.